Bally Astrocade: Description

 Unlike the VCS, the Astrocade did not include hardware sprite support.
 It did, however, include a blitter-like system and software to drive it.
 Memory above 0x4000 was dedicated to the display, and memory below that to the ROM.
-If a program wrote to the ROM space (normally impossible, it is "read only" after all) the video chip would take the data, apply a function to it, and then copy the result into the corresponding location in the RAM.
+If a program wrote to the ROM space (normally impossible, it is "read only") the video chip would take the data, apply a function to it, and then copy the result into the corresponding location in the RAM.
 Which function to use was stored in a register in the display chip, and included common instructions like XOR and bit-shift.
 This allowed the Astrocade to support any number of sprite-like objects independent of hardware, with the downside that it was up to the software to re-draw them when they moved.

 The Astrocade was one of the early cartridge-based systems, using cartridges known as Videocades that were designed to be as close in size and shape as possible to a cassette tape.
 The unit also included two games built into the ROM, Gunfight and Checkmate, along with the simple but useful Calculator and a "doodle" program called Scribbling.
 Most cartridges included two games, and when they were inserted the machine would reset and display a menu starting with the programs on the cartridge and then listing the four built-in programs.

 The Astrocade featured a relatively complex input device incorporating several types of control mechanisms: the controller was shaped as a pistol-style grip with trigger switch on the front; a small 4-switch/8-way joystick was placed on top of the grip, and the shaft of the joystick connected to a potentiometer, meaning that the stick could be rotated to double as a paddle controller.

 On the front of the unit was a 24-key "hex-pad" keyboard used for selecting games and options as well as operating the calculator.
 On the back were a number of ports, including connectors for power, the controllers, and an expansion port.
 One oddity was that the top rear of the unit was empty, and could be opened to store up to 15 cartridges.
 The system's ability to be upgraded from a video game console to personal computer along with its library of nearly 30 games in 1982 are some reasons that made it more versatile than its main competitors, and was listed by Jeff Rovin as one of the seven major video game suppliers.